helgasoft/leaflet.dexie/README.md

 </html>
 ```

-The source code is based on [leaflet.offline](https://github.com/allartk/leaflet.offline), which uses [localForage](https://github.com/localForage/localForage) to access indexedDB.
-&emsp; In our opinion (after lots of coding & testing), [Dexie.js](https://github.com/dfahlander/Dexie.js) is a better solution than localForage - smaller size, efficient and well supported.

 ### Usage
 Main usage is for offline maps, but could be also used to store other Leaflet information.